 What are the symptoms?

-The symptoms of a herniated disc vary greatly depending on the location of the hernia and your own response to pain.
-If you have a cervical herniated disc, you may feel pain radiating from your arm and possibly your hand.
+The symptoms of a herniated disc vary greatly depending on the hernia location and your response to pain.
+You may feel pain radiating from your arm and hand if you have a cervical herniated disc.
 You may also feel pain in or near your shoulder blade and pain in your neck when you turn your head or bend your neck.

-Sometimes you can have muscle spasms (that is, the muscles contract uncontrollably).
+Sometimes you can have muscle spasms (the muscles contract uncontrollably).
 Sometimes, the pain is accompanied by numbness and tingling in the arm.
-You may also have muscle weakness in the biceps, triceps and grip.
+You may also have muscle weakness in the biceps, triceps, and grip.